bioinfoMMS/EvalDNA/README.md

 Sample data (Chinese hamster chromosome 8, sequencing reads from the Chinese hamster, and a BAM file of the reads mapped to chromosome 8) are provided in the data directory along with a config.txt file.

 The Dockerfile provided with EvalDNA is set up to use this data and config file to estimate the quality score for chromosome 8 of the Chinese hamster reference genome.
+Make sure to uncompress the chromosome 8 FASTQ files before running:

+	cd data
+	gunzip chr8_reads_1.fq.gz
+	gunzip chr8_reads_2.fq.gz
+	cd ../

 Scoring chromosome 8 with 16 processors takes about 1 hour and 15 mins if reads needs to be mapped to the assembly being scored.